stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

 2. Open up the terminal and go to the project root.
 Call "php app\console".
 You should see a list of commands, containing two of the windows azure commands at the bottom:

-        windowsazure:init
+        azure:cloud-services:init
-        windowsazure:package
+        azure:cloud-services:package

-3. Call `php app\console windowsazure:init`.
+3. Call `php app\console azure:cloud-services:init`.
 The result should show that a Webrole was generated and display two passwords for the Remote Desktoping feature.
 Note down both passwords, you need them during deployment.
 If an error occurs during the key generation, take a look at the [OpenSSL](http://php.net/manual/en/openssl.installation.php) Installation notes.

 4. Configure the database by modifying `app\config\parameters_azure.yml`.